prithvi211100/prithvi211100/README.md

 - 😃  Passionate about different AI and data models.
 - 💡 Specialized in Deep learning Libraries and Python.
 - 🎓 Holding two minor specializations in Artificial Intelligence.
+- 💻 Experienced in data science, analytics, and engineering.

 > "The science of today is the technology of tomorrow." – Edward Teller